Is Complementary Medicine the solution?

 Shamans, Culture, and Healthcare

-Culture is a powerful force that can guide behavior even when one’s views are counter to it.
-The belief in magic and supernatural forces in the context of shaman is a powerful force of culture which many subordinate groups have deeply convicted beliefs.
-While some of the dominant white American culture has adopted beliefs in shaman, this group largely remains entrenched Anglo Christian thinking.
-The differentiation of these groups is important from an anthropological and sociological point because the subordinate groups which believe in shamanism are also the groups most prone to being disadvantaged economically and thus in healthcare.
-This disadvantage often creates reliance on local medicine men and shaman healers.
-Even in cases of people who have insurance, this reliance is often causal to poor medical practices.
-In order to understand this problem better one must understand the nature of belief in magic and sorcery within these groups and how interwoven these cultural beliefs are with how these individuals perceive medicine and healing.
+Culture is a powerful behavioral influencer even when one’s views run counter to cultural norms.
+The belief in magic and supernatural forces in the context of shamanism exemplifies this cultural power since many minority groups hold deep spiritual convictions.
+While American culture adopted some beliefs in shaman, this group largely remains entrenched in Christian religiosity in the US.
+The differentiation of these groups holds importance since minorities are prone to healthcare disadvantages, not just for holding different spiritual beliefs but also due to economics.
+Lack of economic equality and exorbitant healthcare costs create reliance on local medicine men and shaman healers within many communities, but even in cases of insured individuals, these healers are often sought.
+Too often overreliance on faith healers leads to negative medical outcomes.
+To understand this problem, one must understand the nature of magic and sorcery faith within these groups and how interwoven these cultural beliefs are with medicine and healing.

-Many cultures have some form of shaman or shamanism.
-These individuals are believed to be able to utilize supernatural powers through altered states consciousness.
-The concept of shaman has become ambiguous because it is often associated with witchcraft and other types of supernatural practices.
-In the context of this report, shamanism is defined as a person who utilizes spiritual forces to heal individuals of medical or psychological conditions.
-Within this context it is easy to see how shaman may be interpreted in almost every culture.
-For example, even Catholic priests, were once shaman like with their practicing exorcism on patients suffering from mental or physical illnesses.
-Healing practices such as this occur in many diverse cultures and take many forms.
+Many cultures have some form of shaman or shamanism: individuals believed to command supernatural powers through altered states consciousness or ritual.
+The concept of shaman suffers ambiguity because the practice is often associated with witchcraft and other supernatural practices.
+This report defines shamanism as a person using spiritual forces to heal individuals of medical or psychological conditions.
+In this context, the shaman appears in almost every culture, such as Catholic priests who once practiced exorcism on patients suffering from mental or physical illnesses.
+These healing practices tremendously diversify across many cultures.

 Culture & Religion

 One of the most important elements of US society is the freedom of religion.
 Religious freedom, as a right, is given extraordinary place within US culture.
-Religious beliefs, even when conflicting, are given their space and right to be believed.
-In many ways this protection of religion is counterintuitive as it reinforces beliefs which are not always beneficial to the adherent.
+Religious beliefs, even when conflicting, are given their space, and in many ways, religious protection is counterintuitive since religions often reinforce practices harmful to the adherent.
 Bruno Latour frames this problem when he discusses the treatment of science and religion:

-However, religious and spiritual beliefs are not always qualified and in most instances demand no explanation.
-This thinking could lead to debates concerning faith, but suffice it to say that within the context of shamanism, many cultural groups cling to these healers with religious fervor.
-There are many drivers of this cultural belief such as economics, faith, the desire to hold onto one’s beliefs in the face of a new culture, etc. Some of these beliefs will be touched upon in this report but what is most important to understand is that all religions within US culture are provided with an advantage to grow due to their legal and social treatments as rights.
-This treatment can damage the ability of healthcare to perform its job.
+Religious and spiritual beliefs are not always qualified and in most instances demand no explanation.
+This thinking leads to debates concerning faith, but suffice it to say within the context of shamanism, many groups cling to these healers.
+There are many drivers of this cultural belief such as economics, faith, the desire to hold onto one’s beliefs in the face of a new culture, etc. Some of these beliefs are discussed herein to exemplify the way all religions in the US have the opportunity to grow due to their legal and social treatment as a human right, which can damage healthcare performance.

 Healthcare & Science

-Medicine as a science operates on the same principles as other sciences such as scientific process.
-Western medicine’s methods, despite providing the greatest number of advancements in healthcare, is often viewed as narrow minded and culturally insensitive.
-Science in general, is considered in this light.
-One is presented with this narrow vision when he or she studies the occult and the manner in which many of these spiritual beliefs are interpreted:
+Medicine operates on the same principles as other sciences, such as scientific method.
+Western medicine’s methods, despite providing the greatest number of advancements in healthcare, often holds a narrow-minded, culturally insensitive view.
+Science in general, forms this way in the strive for objectivity.
+Both scientists and medical practitioners adopt this narrow vision when studying the occult and the interpretations of these spiritual beliefs:

 The occult magician lives in a world of forces-forces almost always portrayed as supernatural or spiritual.
 The magician believes that these forces and powers can be controlled through certain supernatural rituals and incantations.
 These may vary widely, from a simple curse or evil glance to a highly elaborate rite that none but adepts can follow.